evizitei/ruby-tanks/README.md

 * picking up a battery gains back 80 energy
 * going below 0 causes your tank to be "tagged" and it stops
 * last tank with energy wins
+* lasers that strike each other cancel out